netscaler/automation-toolkit/labs/netscaler-adc-basic-rewrite-responder-policies-configuration-using-terraform/05-netscaler-adc-basic-responder-policies/assignment.md

 - If we visit just VIP we are expecting all traffic to be redirected to echoserver2 with no additional HTTP Header added to the request.
 ![echoserver2](https://github.com/citrix/terraform-cloud-scripts/blob/master/assets/instruqt_lab/netscaler-adc-basic-rewrite-responder-policies-using-terraform/browser-echoserver2.png?raw=true)

+**_NOTE:_** Please update the `VIP` whike verifying the above, from the value present on NetScaler ADC data tab.

 ## Inspect Configuration through ADC Web GUI

-You can also inspect the same information through the Citrix ADC Web GUI.
+You can also inspect the same information through the NetScaler ADC Web GUI.
-Open a browser window with the NSIP.
+Open a browser window with the NSIP, with username as `nsroot` and password as `verysecret`.
 After login head to AppExpert -> Responder -> Policies.
 You should be able to see the `tf_responder_policy` and by clicking on it you can view further details.